 Zambia is currently suffering the worst drought in over 62 years.
 Throughout Western Province, Zambia and beyopnd, our sector managers have responded in sustainable manner by providing locals work, agricultural training, and land to farm.

 The Gospel is moving in the Muslim world!

 A couple years ago, I was waiting at the doctor’s office when 3 men in hand- and foot cuffs were ushered into the waiting room.
-I assumed they had to be suspected of, or convicted of violent crime because they were under the surveillance of … Continue reading Lord, remember me
+I assumed they had to be suspected of, or convicted of violent crime because they were under the surveillance of six prison guards.
+Two guards were assigned to each man,… Continue reading Lord, remember me

 A while ago, I read a quote by Charles Spurgeon that was something along the lines of, “If ever you come across a piece of Scripture you can’t face, read it until you can.”

 This simple statement changed the way I read Scripture.

 You see, there are many passages I avoid — no, not drawn-out lineages, rules for the building of the temple, or ‘scary’ things I don’t understand — but passages that CONVICT me.